Contract automation

 Making the process faster is one of the biggest returns from automation.
 According to WeShare, negotiation cycles are cut by 50% when contracts are automated.

-This means businesses close deals twice as fast, giving them a competitive edge in winning clients and responding to opportunities.
+This implies that businesses make deals twice as quick, which provides them with a competitive advantage in the form of winning customers and reacting to opportunities.

 7) Greater Accuracy